-Agrifields Boss Amit Gupta Facing Criminal Investigation In India for Alleged Company Fraud and Forgery in 700 Crore Scandal
+Agrifields Promoter Amit Gupta Facing Criminal Investigation In India for Alleged Company Fraud and Forgery in 700 Crore Case

-Kolkata Police have filed an FIR alleging fraudulent share transfers, forged records, and financial misconduct linked to businessman Amit Gupta and Sunland Projects.
+Kolkata Police have filed an FIR containing allegations of fraudulent share transfers, forged records, and financial misconduct against businessman Amit Gupta and Sunland Projects.

 Supported by

-An FIR was lodged against Amit Gupta, the boss of Agrifields DMCC, formerly known for rock phosphate company Getax, by Kolkata Police.
-This involves a “fraudulent share transfer” of 1,510,000 shares, “forging and manipulating records,” and “illegally striking off” a loan of Rs 9,95,64,143 from Sunland Projects Pvt Ltd, as per the contents of the FIR.
+An FIR was lodged against Amit Gupta, the promoter of Agrifields DMCC, formerly known for rock phosphate company Getax, by Kolkata Police.
+The FIR alleges a “fraudulent share transfer” of 1,510,000 shares, “forging and manipulating records,” and the alleged “striking off” of a loan of Rs 9,95,64,143 from Sunland Projects Pvt Ltd, according to the contents of the FIR.

-According to the Sydney Morning Herald, “The US documents name Getax director Amit Gupta as the ‘target of a criminal investigation who is alleged to have conspired with others to bribe foreign public officials and to have engaged in money laundering and other offences’.”
+In a separate matter, according to court documents cited by the Sydney Morning Herald, US authorities had described Getax director Amit Gupta as allegedly being “the target of a criminal investigation who is alleged to have conspired with others to bribe foreign public officials and to have engaged in money laundering and other offences.”
+This matter is unrelated to the Kolkata FIR and pertains to a separate, ongoing investigation.

-Kolkata Police lodged the FIR on December 22, 2023, at Rabindra Sarobar Police Station, revealing this information.
-The case has been filed in the National Company Law Tribunal (NLCT).
+Kolkata Police lodged the FIR on December 22, 2023, at Rabindra Sarobar Police Station.
+The case has been referred to the National Company Law Tribunal (NCLT).

-The Alipore Court in Kolkata on November 6th, 2023, heard the case and ordered the respondents to submit their response and evidence by the 4th of December 2023, which neither Amit Gupta nor Sunland Projects did, leading to the FIR lodge.
+The Alipore Court in Kolkata, on November 6, 2023, heard the case and ordered the respondents to submit their response and evidence by December 4, 2023.
+The required submissions were not received by the court by the stipulated deadline, for reasons not publicly known.
+The Kolkata Police FIR followed thereafter.

-One of its projects, Sunland Residency in Rajharat, Kolkata, spreads over 54,000 square feet (1.24 acres).
-Sunland owns real estate across India and has ownership stakes in other businesses.
-As per submissions, its assets exceed 700 crore rupees.
+One of Sunland’s projects, Sunland Residency in Rajharat, Kolkata, spans 54,000 square feet (1.24 acres).
+Sunland reportedly owns real estate across India and reportedly holds ownership stakes in other businesses.
+According to submissions made before the court, its assets are stated to exceed 700 crore rupees.

-Court documents further reveal procedural misconducts in the share transfer, which constitute approximately 33.33% of the company: was not signed by the petitioner, was not registered in front of the Public Notary and the gift deed was not uploaded in the Ministry of Corporate Affairs website.
+Court documents further reveal alleged procedural irregularities in the share transfer — which represented approximately 33.33% of the company’s shares.
+According to the court filings, the transfer was not signed by the petitioner, was not registered before a Public Notary, and the relevant gift deed was not uploaded to the Ministry of Corporate Affairs portal.

 #PoweredByYou We bring you news and stories that are worth your attention!
 Stories that are relevant, reliable, contextual and unbiased.
 If you read us, watch us, and like what we do, then show us some love!
 Good journalism is expensive to produce and we have come this far only with your support.
 Keep encouraging independent media organisations and independent journalists.
 We always want to remain answerable to you and not to anyone else.